franciscoengenheiro/concurrent-problem-sets/README.md

   In order to prevent this,
   a _try-catch_ block was used to catch the `CancellationException` and **close the socket channel** if the operation wasn't completed when the coroutine was canceled.
-  The `acceptSuspend` function has the same behavior, even though it doesn't receive any resource as an argument, it was deemed necessary to close the socket channel in response of `accept coroutine` being canceled.
+  The `acceptSuspend` function provides the same guarantee, even though it doesn't receive any resource as an argument, it was deemed necessary to close the socket channel in response of `accept coroutine` being canceled.
-- Since `CompletionHandler` callbacks could be executed in a different thread than the one that called the respective operation to be executed, in all implementations described above, an `AtomicBoolean` was used to mark the underlying I/O operation as completed, this way ensuring **visibility between threads**. the `CancellationException`.
+- Since `CompletionHandler` callbacks could be executed in a different thread than the one that called the respective operation to be executed, in all implementations described above, an `AtomicBoolean` was used to **mark the underlying I/O operation as completed**, this way ensuring **visibility between threads**.

-#### Tests
+### Tests

 Comprehensive testing was conducted to verify the correctness and reliability of the modified chat server.
-Tests were designed to cover various aspects, including unit testing of individual components, integration testing of the server's functionality, stress testing to assess performance under load and find vulnerabilities.
+Tests were designed to cover various aspects, such as unit testing of individual components, integration testing of the server's functionality, stress testing to assess performance under load, and finding hidden vulnerabilities.
-The tests provide confidence in the stability and effectiveness of the modified chat server implementation.
+The tests aim to provide confidence in the stability and effectiveness of the modified chat server implementation.
-The base implementation of the problem set already provided some tests and those were modified to test the new functionalities implemented in this solution.
+The base implementation of the problem set already provided some tests, and those were modified to test the new functionalities implemented in this solution.
 The more relevant tests are described below.